Our safety and economic functions are driven by EU and UK legislation – and we are accountable to Parliament and the public.

 - investigating when passengers say their complaints have not been dealt with properly by the train companies

-- working with independent passenger watchdogs like Passenger Focus
+- working with independent passenger watchdogs like Transport Focus and the Rail Ombudsman

 - looking after the rights of disabled passengers